wbecker64/ag-grid-react-update-col-style/README.md

 # ag-grid-react-update-col-style

-A react project to test the update of aggrid update of col styles
+A react project to test the update of aggrid col styles

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/ag-grid-react-hello-world-1fe2u8)